wangziqi2013/wangziqi2013.github.io/_posts/2019-08-29-Dynamic-Reg-Renaming-Through-VP-Registers.markdown

 The renaming process works as follows.
 When an instruction enters the decoding stage (we assume it has an integer destination register), we allocate a VPR to the instruction without a PR.
-The source operands are first located from the GMT as in a regy=ular scheme.
-If the GMT indicates that a logical register has been allocated both VPR and PR, then the source operand's register just uses.
-The previous value of the VPR in the GMT is copies into the ROB entry of the instruction, and then updated with the newly allocated VPR.
+The source operands are first located from the GMT as in a regular scheme.
+If the GMT indicates that a logical register has been allocated both VPR and PR, then the source operand's register just uses the PR, and the ready bit in the window is set.
+Otherwise, the ready bit is cleared, and the VPR is copies into the instruction window.
+Then the hardware renames the destination logical register to a newly allocated VPR as follows.
+First, the current value of the VPR in the GMT is copied into the ROB entry of the instruction.
+Then, a new VPR is allocated from a free list, and the GMT entry is updated with the newly allocated VPR.
+The PR and the bit is cleared since no physical register has been allocated.
+The instruction is then sent into the window and will be scheduled when both ready bits are "1".
+When the instruction is executed